settlersxp/550tradingsimulator/vue-project/README.md

 - When updating existing assets, if price thresholds are crossed, a new position is added

 ### Threshold Logic
-- Upward threshold: When price increases by X% or more, a new position is created
+- Upward threshold: When price increases by X% or more from the highest opening price among all positions, a new position is created
-- Downward threshold: When price decreases by Y% or more, a new position is created
+- Downward threshold: When price decreases by Y% or more from the highest opening price among all positions, a new position is created
 - New positions are only added when thresholds are crossed (inclusive of threshold values)

 ### Position Tracking